kendraperry/li-retention/readme.txt

       5) This data can be used to make bar graphs showing comparative retention rates.

     CHI-SQUARE
-      6) The top of these sections displays the contingency table on which the calcuation was run.
+      6) The top of these sections displays the contingency table on which the calcuation was run ADD LINK.
       7) Below the name of the test (Pearson's Chi-squared test with Yates' continuity correction), the results are displayed.
       8) X-squared: This is the chi-square value.
 Compare it to the critical value.
 If it is higher than the critical value, your result is statistically significant.
-If it is lower, your result is not.
+If it is lower, your result is not ADD LINK.
       9) df: This displays the degrees of freedom.
 For our scenario, this value should always be 1.
       10) p-value: This is the percent likelihood that your result could occur by chance.
 To interpret, compare it to your alpha value.
 If it is smaller, your result is statistically significant.
 If it is larger, it is not.
-More info about p-values: https://www.statisticshowto.com/p-value/
+More info about p-values: https://www.statisticshowto.com/p-value/ - EXPLAIN SCIENTIFIC NOTATION
       11) For more information about the chi-square test of independence and how to interpret it, see https://www.statisticshowto.com/probability-and-statistics/chi-square/

     ODDS RATIO
       12) The top of these sections displays the contingency tables on which the calculation was run.
 Please note that by default, the category "Exposed" corresponds with students who HAVE received LI, and the "Disease" category corresponds with those who WERE retained.
       13) Below the name of the test (Odds ratio estimate and its significance probability), the results are displayed.
       14) p-value: This is the percent likelihood that your result could occur by chance.
 To interpret, compare it to your alpha value.
 If it is smaller, your result is statistically significant.
 If it is larger, it is not.
-More info about p-values: https://www.statisticshowto.com/p-value/
+More info about p-values: https://www.statisticshowto.com/p-value/ - EXPLAIN SCIENTIFIC NOTATION
       15) 95 percent confidence interval: These numbers express the range (low to high) of where the odds ratio would fall 95% of the time if we repeated this test over and over with different samples.
 More info about 95% CIs: https://www.statisticshowto.com/probability-and-statistics/confidence-interval/#CI95
       16) sample estimates: This is the odds ratio for this particular sample.
 A ratio of 1 indicates that both outcomes are equally likely.
 A ratio higher than 1 indicates that the odds of retention are higher WITH LI.
 A ratio lower than 1 indicates that retention is LESS likely with LI.
       17) For more information on the odds ratio test and its interpretation, see https://www.statisticshowto.com/odds-ratio/

     RELATIVE PROBABILITY
       18) It is important to note that the terms "risk ratio," "relative  risk," and "relative probability" are all synonymous and interchangable.
 In most medical studies, the outcome under investigation is negative, such as development of a disease, and so the ratio is commonly referred to as the “risk ratio.”
 Since the outcome in our study is positive (retention in the following term or year), we have referred to this as the “relative probability” for the purposes of our project.
-      19) The top of this section summarizes the variables used for the calculation and shows the contingency table.
-Note that "Exposed" is the same as "LI," and "Disease" is the same as "Retained."
+      19) The top of this section summarizes the variables used by R for the calculation, accompanied by a description of what each variable represents in our scenario.
+It also shows the contingency table.
+Note that "Exposed" is the same as "LI," and "Disease" is the same as "Retained." - ADD INFO ABOUT CONTINGENCY TABLE
       20) Below the name of the test (Risk ratio estimate and its significance probability), the results are displayed.
       21) p-value: This is the percent likelihood that your result could occur by chance.
 To interpret, compare it to your alpha value.
 If it is smaller, your result is statistically significant.
 If it is larger, it is not.
-More info about p-values: https://www.statisticshowto.com/p-value/
+More info about p-values: https://www.statisticshowto.com/p-value/ - ADD SCIENTIFIC NOTATION INFO
       22) 95 percent confidence interval: These numbers express the range (low to high) of where the risk ratio would fall 95% of the time if we repeated this test over and over with different samples.
 More info about 95% CIs: https://www.statisticshowto.com/probability-and-statistics/confidence-interval/#CI95
       23) sample estimates: This is the risk ratio for this particular sample.
 A ratio of 1 indicates that both outcomes are equally likely.
 A ratio higher than 1 indicates that the relative probability of retention is higher WITH LI and also indicates by how much.
 For example, a risk ratio of 1.2 means that it is 20% more likely for a student to be retained with LI.
 A ratio lower than 1 indicates that retention is LESS likely with LI and by how much.
 For example, a risk ratio of 0.8 indicates that retention is 20% less likely with LI.
       24) For more information on the odds ratio test and its interpretation, see https://www.statisticshowto.com/calculate-relative-risk/#RR